b2ihealthcare/fhir-core/README.md

 The main object of this library is to shrink the original [org.hl7.fhir.core](https://github.com/hapifhir/org.hl7.fhir.core) model (R4, R4B and R5) and convertor jars into a single jar with as few dependencies as possible.

+This library is based on the 6.3.4 version.

 ## Steps to shrink the vanilla jars

 NOTE: repeat these steps for each required FHIR version.
 This library starts from R4 and omits the previous versions.